 Leasing Vs. Buying: Is it better to lease or finance a car (Lease or buy a car quiz)

 The decision to buy or lease a car is an important one.
 Different people will have different priorities and needs depending on where they live and their tastes in cars.

 Do you prefer brand-new cars with all the latest bells and whistles?
 Or do you prefer driving off the lot with a used car that has seen better days?
 You see, if you love new stuff and considering that new cars with unique and amazing features are rolled off the production line on a monthly or weekly bases, you’d know that in other to stay with the trend, you have to lease these cars because you cannot afford to buy them all.
 Unless maybe you are Jeff Bezos or Elon Musk.

 It’s just not practical to own all the new cars made, so you might have to settle for leasing them while waiting for the next best thing.

-On the other hand, if you attach sentimental values to cars and want to own them for as long as possible, buying might just suit you better.
+On the other hand, if you attach sentimental value to cars and want to own them for as long as possible, buying might just suit you better.